5 Ways to Reset Your Music Studio After the Holidays

 - Print/laminate/bind the digital resources and music you’ve bought and forgotten about.

 - Find a storage solution for the more random teaching paraphernalia (game pieces, iwako erasers, washi tape).
-I got some drawers like these a few months ago, and love them!

 - Create or update student folders.